-If you’re trying to find something different to do with the abundant strawberries that are showing up at the famers market, lemon strawberry shortcake is a nice twist on a traditional shortcake.
+If you’re trying to find something fabulous to do with the abundant strawberries that are showing up at the farmers market, a strawberry lemon cake is a nice twist on a traditional strawberry shortcake.

-When your strawberries are fresh, you just want a little cake to compliment them and a lemony flavored cake is even better.
+When your strawberries are sweet and fresh, you just want a little cake to compliment them and a lemony flavored cake is even better.
 The lemon flavor comes from both lemon zest and juice mixed into the batter.